 Five Tips for Training with a Toddler

-As an athlete, I’ve discovered a few ways to get my workouts in while being a busy mom to a toddler!
+Here are a few tips that have helped me get my workouts in while being a busy mom of two.

-This is top recommendation.
+This is one of my top recommendations.
 A little research of the area where you live should turn up some great options for a child-friendly gym and pool.
 I was lucky that I had the option to choose from three gyms and pools in close proximity from my house.
-I have found a great pool/gym only 2km from where I live with flexible crèche hours and I can leave Ruby there for up to two hours.
-Because of the short distance to the gym, sometimes I just put Ruby in the jogging stroller and get my run in on the way to the gym.
-This is a nice way to save some time.
-I arrive to the gym already warmed up!

 Regardless of what your goals are, joining a gym with a crèche facility gives mums the opportunity to get some me-time in while their baby is happy playing and socializing with other kids.
 It is a great way to reset your mind, relax a bit, and have some time for yourself.
 I really enjoy the time for a shower, steam bath, and stretching or coffee before picking up my happy baby.